why Boxed Inc. [BOXD] is a Good Choice for Investors After New Price Target of $10.33

 Sponsored

+Boxed, Inc. (NYSE: BOXD, BOXD WS) (“Boxed” or the “Company”), the commerce technology company specializing as both an e-commerce retailer and e-commerce enabler, today reported its financial results for the second quarter ended June 30, 2022 and revealed its strategic vision to deliver high-margin growth and an accelerated path to profitability and positive free cash flow.

+It opened the trading session at $1.79, the shares rose to $1.80 and dropped to $1.55, the range by which the price of stock traded the whole day.
+The daily chart for BOXD points out that the company has recorded -81.92% loss over the past six months.
+However, it is still -27.56% lower than its most recent low trading price.

-Compared to the average trading volume of 8.62M shares, BOXD reached a trading volume of 2924363 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 8.76M shares, BOXD reached to a volume of 5472548 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BOXD shares is $10.33 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BOXD stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-Wells Fargo have made an estimate for Boxed Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on July 13, 2022.
-While these analysts kept the previous recommendation, Citigroup raised their target price to Buy.
-The new note on the price target was released on April 20, 2022, representing the official price target for Boxed Inc. stock.
+Citigroup have made an estimate for Boxed Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on August 10, 2022.
+While these analysts kept the previous recommendation, Wells Fargo raised their target price to Overweight.
+The new note on the price target was released on July 13, 2022, representing the official price target for Boxed Inc. stock.
+Previously, the target price had yet another raise to $13, while Citigroup analysts kept a Buy rating on BOXD stock.

-Boxed Inc. [BOXD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.66.
-With this latest performance, BOXD shares gained by 20.73% in over the last four-week period, additionally sinking by -78.96% over the last 6 months – not to mention a drop of -80.00% in the past year of trading.
+Boxed Inc. [BOXD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.74.
+With this latest performance, BOXD shares dropped by -0.61% in over the last four-week period, additionally sinking by -81.92% over the last 6 months – not to mention a drop of -83.64% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Boxed Inc. [BOXD] shares currently have an operating margin of -24.89 and a Gross Margin at +15.45.
 Boxed Inc.’s Net Margin is presently recorded at -37.90.